-Center for Advanced Learning provides a safe, innovative and challenging environment of continuous improvement for our students and community.During this and future school years, we will be a school of high-performing, highly educated, self-motivated learners showing a sense of personal responsibility and respect for all human beings.
+Center for Advanced Learning will be a school of high-performing, highly educated, self-motivated learners showing a sense of personal responsibility and respect for all human beings.
 CAL students will discern for themselves those values that will contribute to their own well-being and happiness including an enthusiasm for learning.

-We will accomplish this by providing a dynamic and culturally rich learning environment accommodating the needs of our diverse student population.
+We will accomplish this by providing a dynamic and culturally-rich learning environment accommodating the needs of our diverse student population.
 CAL will be a world-class model in the application of the Baldrige Criteria and other innovative curriculum that promote high student achievement.

-Student Enrollment by Grade Level (School Year 2015-16)
+Student Enrollment by Grade Level (School Year 2016-17)

 Grade Level Number of Students

 Kindergarten 52

 Grade 1 52

-Grade 2 95
+Grade 2 52

-Grade 3 52
+Grade 3 102

-Grade 4 50
+Grade 4 51

-Grade 5 57
+Grade 5 51

-Total Enrollment 358
+Total Enrollment 360

-Student Enrollment by Student Group (School Year 2015-16)
+Student Enrollment by Student Group (School Year 2016-17)